dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 # Security Considerations

-FrodoKEM-640, FrodoKEM-976 and FrodoKEM-1344 are designed to be
+FrodoKEM-640, FrodoKEM-976 and FrodoKEM-1344 are designed to be post-quantum
-post-quantum IND-CCA2 secure KEMs at the security levels of AES-128, AES-192 and AES-256, respectively.
+IND-CCA2 secure KEMs at the security levels of AES-128, AES-192 and AES-256,
+respectively.

-Users are recommended to use the highest possible security level that a given application allows.
-In particular, the designers of FrodoKEM recommend to use either FrodoKEM-976 or FrodoKEM-1344 for most applications, and limit the use of FrodoKEM-640 to applications that require short-term security.
+Users SHOULD use the highest possible security level that a given application allows.
+In particular, most applications are RECOMMENDED to use either FrodoKEM-976 or FrodoKEM-1344.
+FrodoKEM-640 MAY be used in applications that require short-term security.

 Lattice-based cryptographic schemes such as FrodoKEM are still relatively young.
-Therefore, it is recommended to use FrodoKEM in combination with a classical scheme (e.g., based on elliptic curves) while our confidence in the security of lattice schemes increases over time.
+Therefore, it is RECOMMENDED to use FrodoKEM in combination with a classical scheme (e.g., based on elliptic curves) while our confidence in the security of lattice schemes increases over time.